Football Equipment Violation Penalty

 An equipment violation penalty differs severely throughout different leagues.
 In some leagues, the penalty can result in a player being suspended.
 In others, the penalty may only be a fifteen yard unsportsmanlike conduct penalty.
 In most leagues, the penalty is given for a player not wearing required equipment or wearing extra equipment that is considered to be illegal.
 Everything from jerseys to the communications equipment used between a quarterback and coach is considered equipment.
 Therefore there are a lot of different variations of the penalty with some being much harsher than the others.
 Below is a table of a few leagues and how they handle illegal equipment during games.

-The picture above illustrates the referees signal of an unsportsmanlike conduct penalty.
+The referees signal of an unsportsmanlike conduct penalty.
 Because equipment violations are a form of unsportsmanlike conduct, the signal is the same as the other forms.

 The referee will put his arms out, and create a t-shape with his body.
 This call results in a penalty for unsportsmanlike conduct and results in a 15-yard penalty.